 Upcoming ASA editorships are announced each spring.
 An announcement, including full editorship details and a call for applications, is published in the September/October issue of Footnotes.
 Applicants are required to follow the guidelines below.

-ASA editors serve to give leadership to publishing in an area consistent with the mission of the journal or series.
-Although the quality of a journal/series ultimately depends on the quality of submissions, outreach, an openness to communicating with scholars about diverse ideas, and a zest for building new bridges and connections by the editor can enhance the significance and breadth of work published.
+ASA editors provide intellectual leadership, while adhering to the mission of the journal or series.
+Although the quality of a journal or series depends on the quality of submissions, good editors enhance the significance and breadth of work published through outreach, openness to communicating with scholars about diverse ideas, and a zest for building new bridges and connections.

-Appointment to an ASA editorship requires skill in reviewing, processing, making publication decisions, and following accepted manuscripts through their publication in the journal/series.
-In addition, editors are required to name an editorial board in line with policies of the ASA and the history of the journal/series.
+Appointment to an ASA editorship requires skill in reviewing, processing, making publication decisions, and following accepted manuscripts through the publication process.
+In addition, editors are required to name an editorial board in a way that is consistent with ASA policies and the particular character of the journal or series.
 For a full description of editorship responsibilities and expectations, download the letter of agreement (PDF).

 Selection Criteria: In accordance with ASA's mission to publish high quality scholarship, the following criteria are considered in selecting editors: